michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 - Fifth tutorial (no meeting): Solutions to the fifth sheet will be uploaded here (at some point...).

+- Sixth tutorial (06/06/24): First tutorial in ages!
+The Moore spectra exercises were quite challenging, but most groups did well on them, so nothing to add to what we said in the meeting.
+Math aside, we had a nice time with biscuits and chocolate, if you don't come next week you're missing out!

 <br/><br/>
 <br/><br/>
 <br/><br/>